Asaphodes philpotti: Distribution

-This species is endemic to New Zealand.
+This species is endemic to New Zealand and can be found from the central North Island and the South Island.
 This species has been collected at the type locality of Lake Wakatipu as well as in Dunedin, Wairaurahiri River in Southland, and Wainuiomata.
 It has also been observed on the West Coast as well as in Takaka.
 The range of this species has undergone contraction and it is now regarded as locally extinct in Invercargill.

-Habitat
+Habitat and hosts

-The preferred habitat of this species is native forest.
+The preferred habitat of this species is native forest preferably with high rainfall.

-Hosts

 Larvae from this species have been reared on, and have also been observed feeding on, species in the genera Hydrocotyle and Cardamine.

+Behaviour

+Adults are on the wing from January to March.